 Other large institutions

 If you are a state, county or local government; college, university or hospital system; corporation or large manufacturer, you also have a responsibility to keep track of everything in a manner commensurate with the current state of the art.
-Handwritten ledgers stored in filing cabinets or spreadsheets stored on computers in closets, won’t cut it anymore.
+Whether large or small, handwritten ledgers stored in filing cabinets or spreadsheets stored on computers in closets, are way out of compliance.

 The smaller you get

-Keeping track of property, until the advent of the internet, has been reserved for only the biggest players such as large governments, universities, hospital systems and corporations.
-Only they can afford a turnkey enterprise asset management (EAM) strategy.
+Keeping track of property, until the advent of the internet, has been reserved for only the biggest players.
+Only these large institutions can afford a turnkey enterprise asset management (EAM) strategy.
 Now, there is a way for tiny government contractors, little defense subcontractors, small governments, mom & pop businesses, homeowners and individuals to keep track of their belongings, too.
 They can now tag their property with a globally unique identification number (UIN) and store serial numbers in the cloud just like the biggest players.

 The gold standard of capital asset tracing

-The federal government, the Department of Defense and NASA are the gold standard for capital asset tracking.
-In order to be eligible for contracts, companies must adhere to very strict asset management principals for tracking property.
-This includes affixing unique identifying tags on serialized property and keeping a cloud-based record of the serial numbers.
+The federal government, the Department of Defense and NASA are the gold standard for capital asset tracking requirements.
+In order to be eligible for contracts, companies must follow very strict asset management principals for government furnished property (GFP).
+This includes affixing unique identification numbers (UIN), embedded in approved asset tags, and keeping a cloud-based record of the serial numbers.
 To not do so, you run the risk of contract termination, refusal to renew or possibly even an arrest on Federal charges.

 Now available to the smallest players.

 What was once seen as onerous and impossible to implement by smaller players, is now a thing of the past.
-By using the MyPropertyID strategy, the following regulations are now easily accessible by small governments, mom & pop businesses, homeowners and individuals.
+By using the MyPropertyID strategy, the following regulations are now easily accessible by even the smallest organizations.